akarshah/Udacity-DAND/Project 4: Communicate insights from PISA dataset/README.md

 ### Dataset Structure

 The dataset consists of 636 columns and 485490 rows.
 I will thus need to limit the number of features to assess this large dataset.
+The dataset can be found [here](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip&sa=D&ust=1554482573645000)

 **Student Information**
 - CNT: Country